OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 Adds an event handler for a supported event.

-Currently the supported event types are `Office.EventType.AppointmentTimeChanged`, `Office.EventType.RecipientsChanged`, and `Office.EventType.RecurrencePatternChanged`
+Currently the supported event types are `Office.EventType.AppointmentTimeChanged`, `Office.EventType.RecipientsChanged`, and `Office.EventType.RecurrenceChanged`

 ##### Parameters: